-&lt;sup>10On a given day there is contango if the VIX (or one-month volatility) is below the VXV index.
+7On a given day there is contango if the VIX (or one-month volatility) is below the VXV index.
 Backwardation occurs when the VXV is higher than the VIX.

+Figure 6 is useful to compare investments beginning on the first day of the sample.
 However, it does not reliably rank investments initiated at other points in the sample because accumulated gains are sensitive to the starting point.
 For that reason, we also compare the realised daily returns, which do not suffer from this problem.
 Table 2 shows descriptive statistics of the different strategies over the whole sample.
-The first column shows that in terms of annualised ex-post SR, the GSNP-SR strategy yields the highest values, followed by the CVZ, which is another dynamic strategy.
+The first column shows that in terms of annualised ex-post SR, the GSNP-SR strategy yields the highest values, followed by the two-component Gamma and the CVZ, which is another dynamic strategy.
 In turn, the second column shows the low proportion of days with positive returns that would result from directly investing in the futures indices.
 Finally, the last columns of Table 2 show some quantiles of realised returns.
 The numbers indicate that the main benefit offered by the GSNP-SR strategy is that it substantially reduces the left tail.
 Specifically, we can see that the left-tail quantiles of the SR maximising strategy are higher than in the competing models.
 Not surprisingly, though, this result is achieved at the cost of giving away part of the benefits offered by some of the other strategies in the right tail.

-Figure 6 and 7 show the sample SR and the proportion of positive returns over oneyear rolling moving windows.
+Figures 8 and 9 show the sample SR and the proportion of positive returns over oneyear rolling moving windows.
 Those figures confirm that the aggregate results observed in Table 2 for the whole sample are relatively stable across different subperiods.
-For example, Figure 6 shows that the GSNP-SR strategy is consistently among the strategies with highest SR's.
+For example, Figure 8 shows that the GSNP-SR strategy is consistently among the strategies with highest SR's.
 The specific values, though, experience substantial swings over the sample, which partly reflect the difficulties in precisely estimating Sharpe ratios with such short sample spans.
 The rolling SR from the GSNP-SR strategy reached peak levels during the second halves of 2010 and 2013.
-In contrast, Figure 6a shows that although going short on the original indices was a good strategy during the last year of the sample, such a strategy performed very poorly in 2010 and 2011.
-Similarly, CVZ yields high SR's in 2010, but negative values afterwards (Figure 6b).
-Finally, Figure 7a once again shows that long positions on the indices yield too many negative returns, with only a high proportion of days with positive returns at the very beginning of the sample, when the VIX was still at its highest historical values.
-The long-short static and dynamic strategies shown in Figure 7b perform better, but they still suffer very large swings over the sample.
+In contrast, Figure 8a shows that although going short on the original indices was a good strategy during the last year of the sample, such a strategy performed very poorly in 2010 and 2011.
+Similarly, CVZ yields high SR's in 2010, but negative values afterwards (Figure 8b).
+Finally, Figure 9a once again shows that long positions on the indices yield too many negative returns, with only a high proportion of days with positive returns at the very beginning of the sample, when the VIX was still at its highest historical values.
+The long-short static and dynamic strategies shown in Figure 9b perform better, but they still suffer very large swings over the sample.

-4.3 Robustness checks
+4.3 Additional comparisons